amgarton47/CS62data-structures/OnDiskSort/project/README.md

 * Practice reading from and writing to files.
 * Practice using Java exceptions and try/catch statements.
 * Practice using an Iterator to iterate over a collection of Strings.
-* Implement a divide-and-conquer algorithm that uses a smart trick to tackle memory requirements.
+* Implement a divide-and-conquer algorithm that uses a smart trick to tackle memory constraints.

 ## Description

-For this assignment, you will be implementing an on-disk sorting algorithm that is designed to use the disk efficiently to sort large data sets.
+For this assignment, you will be implementing an on-disk sorting algorithm that is designed to use the disk efficiently to sort massive amounts of data.
-All of the sorting algorithms we have looked at so far assume that the data is in memory and that we can swap data elements efficiently.
-Sometimes, because of the size of the data you cannot fit all of it in memory.
+All of the sorting algorithms we have seen so far assume that the data can fit in the main memory and that we can swap data elements efficiently.
+Sometimes, because of the size of the data you cannot fit all of it in the memory (usually RAM).
 In these situations, many of the traditional sorting algorithms fail miserably; the algorithms do not preserve data locality and end up accessing the disk frequently, resulting in very slow running times.
+[External sorting](https://en.wikipedia.org/wiki/External_sorting) techniques allow us to use the external memory (usually hard disk drive) to overcome these constraints.
+In this assignment, you will implement an external or on-disk mergesort.

-Your algorithm will work in two phases:
+Your on-disk mergesort algorithm will work in two phases:

-* First, your sorting algorithm breaks the data into reasonably-sized chunks and sorts each of these individual chunks.
-This is accomplished by reading a chunk of data, sorting it, writing it to a file, then reading more data, etc. At the end of this phase, you will have a number of files on disk that are all sorted.
+* First, your sorting algorithm breaks the data into reasonably-sized chunks (chunks that can fit in the main memory) and sorts each of these individual chunks.
+This is accomplished by reading a chunk of data, sorting it, writing it to a temporary file, then reading more data, etc. At the end of this phase, you will have a number of temporary files on disk that are all sorted.

-* Second, you will need to merge all of these files into one large file.
+* Second, you will need to merge all of these temporary files into one large file which you will be your final output.
 This is accomplished by pair-wise merging of the files (very similar to the merge phase of mergesort) and then writing out the result to a new, larger merged file.
-Eventually, all of the files will be merged to one large file.
+Eventually, all of the files will be merged into one large file.
 Note, this can be done very memory efficiently.

 *The correctness of the assignments in this class will be automatically verified.
 For this reason, you must